 Go for a tone-on-tone effect.

 Your pantry may be just as lovely as any living room if you utilize various tones of the same color family.
-For example, the medium grey paint contrasts with the lighter paint and attracts the user to its tranquil surroundings.
+For example, the medium grey paint contrasts with the lighter paint and attracts the user into its tranquil surroundings.

 Add a feature wall.